 I know when I’m exhausted, I tend to not move around as much, but when considered as a whole, these changes all lead to a greater calorie surplus (you’re eating more calories, and burning less calories) which over time will increase body mass and levels of body fat.

 Recently, a study reported that just one night of complete sleep deprivation decreases energy expenditure by 5% at rest, but this decrease was 4x greater after a meal was consumed, resulting in a 20% reduction in the number of calories being burned by the body.

-There are pretty consistent findings that going without adequate sleep is a surefire way to get your body out of whack and off-kilter.
+There are pretty consistent findings showing that going without adequate sleep is a surefire way to get your body out of whack and off-kilter.